Raijeee/ShuttleTrack/README.md

 ### This is the normalized table of the attendance data.

 # Test Plan
+Test plans are used to show if the application works and meets the clients needs with the success criteria.
+The table includes title, input, expected output and a description of the test.
+All of these will have to satisfy a success criteria or a testing type.
+The testing types are listed as follows:

+Unit Testing - Testing a piece of code that can be logically isolated in codes.
+Specifcally functions or classes.
+Code Review - Reviewing the raw code to see if there are any errors / good coding practices Intergration Testing - Ensuring all graphical interfaces function and intertwine with one and another System Review - Making sure all success criterias are met Acceptance Check - Handing over to client for them to test

 | Instruction                                    | Category           | Input                                                                                                                                 | Expected Output                                                                                                   | Description                                                                                                 | Success Criteria |
 |------------------------------------------------|--------------------|---------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|------------------|